 Introduction

-Looking to study dentistry in Spain and wondering where to start?
-Spain offers high-quality, internationally recognized dental education at a lower cost than many other countries in Europe.
-With excellent universities, hands-on training, and vibrant student life, it’s a top choice for aspiring dentists.
-Here’s everything you need to know—from top schools to application steps, living costs, and student experiences.
+Looking to study dentistry in Spain and wondering where to begin?
+Spain offers high-quality, internationally recognised dental education at a more affordable cost than many other European countries.
+With excellent universities, extensive practical training and a vibrant student lifestyle, it has become a popular destination for aspiring dentists.
+Here’s everything you need to know, from the top dental schools and application process to living costs and student experiences.

 Why Study Dentistry in Spain?

-- International recognition — Spanish dentistry degrees, structured under the Bologna framework, are recognized across the EU and beyond .
+- International recognition: Spanish dentistry degrees, structured under the Bologna framework, are recognised across the EU and beyond .

 Top Universities in Spain for Dentistry